huggingface/optimum-tpu/examples/language-modeling/llama_tuning.md

 # Tuning Llama Model

 Training Large Language Models (LLMs) on Google Tensor Processing Units (TPUs) with Single Program Multiple Data (SPMD) offers a multitude of benefits.
 TPUs provide competitive processing power, enabling good training times and allowing researchers to experiment with larger models and datasets efficiently.
 SPMD architecture optimizes resource utilization by distributing tasks across multiple TPUs, enhancing parallelism and scalability.
-This approach not only accelerates training but also enables seamless scaling to tackle increasingly complex natural language processing tasks.
-Moreover, the combination of TPUs and SPMD ensures cost-effectiveness by maximizing computational efficiency.
-For details on using SPMD on Pytorch/XLA you can refer to the [documentation](https://github.com/pytorch/xla/blob/master/docs/spmd.md).

-This example shows how to tune Meta's LLama2 and Llama3 models on single-host and multi-host TPUs.
-For information on this, you can consult the [architecture documentation](https://cloud.google.com/tpu/docs/system-architecture-tpu-vm).
+The easiest approach to tune a model with SPMD is using Fully Sharded Data Parallel [(FSDP)](https://engineering.fb.com/2021/07/15/open-source/fsdp/).
+Pytorch/XLA most recent and performant implementation is [FSDP v2](https://github.com/pytorch/xla/blob/master/docs/fsdpv2.md), that allows to shard weights, activations and outputs.

-## Tuning LLama2
+This example shows how to tune Meta's LLama2 and Llama3 models on single host TPUs.
+For information on TPUs architecture, you can consult the [documentation](https://cloud.google.com/tpu/docs/system-architecture-tpu-vm).

 ### Prerequisites